jerryvig/lighttpd-fastcgi-c/README.md

 ```
 $ gcc hello_fastcgi.c -o hello_fastcgi.fcgi -lfcgi -O3 -Wall -Wextra -pedantic -std=c11
 ```
 The key configuration of the FastCGI server is at the end of this `lightttpd.conf` file.
 The line `"bin-path" => "hello_fastcgi.fcgi"` tells lighttpd to launch a persistent background FastCGI process for the `hello_fastcgi.fcgi` application.
-The line `"socket" => "/tmp/hello_fastcgi.sock"` tells lighttpd to communicate with background proc(s) via unix socket(s). lighttpd can also communicate with FastCGI apps via TCP.
+The line `"socket" => "/tmp/hello_fastcgi.sock"` tells lighttpd to communicate with the background proc(s) via unix socket(s). lighttpd can also communicate with FastCGI apps via TCP.
 See the lighttpd modfastcgi documentation at <https://redmine.lighttpd.net/projects/lighttpd/wiki/docs_modfastcgi> for more examples and further explanation.
 ```
 fastcgi.debug = 1
 fastcgi.server = (